estebank/redpen/README.md

 ## Installation and usage

 There are two ways of using this tool.
-If you are only interested in using existing lints, you can install through `cargo` with `RUSTC_BOOTSTRAP=1 cargo +1.72.0 install redpen-linter`.
+If you are only interested in using existing lints, you can install through `cargo` with `cargo +nightly-2023-09-04 install redpen-linter`.
 After that you can invoke `redpen` as if you were invoking `cargo check`.
-You must ensure that the appropriate Rust 1.72 compiler is installed with `rustup toolchain add 1.72.0`, as `redpen` is tightly coupled with a specific compiler version's internal APIs.
+You must ensure that the appropriate Rust 1.72 compiler is installed with `rustup toolchain add nightly-2023-09-04`, as `redpen` is tightly coupled with a specific compiler version's internal APIs.
 Additionally, you must also add the following to your `Cargo.toml` in the `[dependencies]` section:

 ```
 [dependencies]